 DDoS attacks overwhelm a website or server with excessive traffic, causing it to crash.
 These attacks can disrupt business operations and harm reputations.

 Not all threats come from external sources.
 Employees or contractors with access to sensitive information can inadvertently or intentionally compromise security.
+Implementing the best DNS security software can help detect and block malicious activities, preventing unauthorized data access or leaks.

 To combat cyber threats, individuals and organizations must adopt proactive measures.
 Here are some best practices: